Is a Correction Looming Ahead for Vodafone Group Plc (VOD)

 VOD’s Market Performance

-VOD stocks went up by 0.25% for the week, with a monthly jump of 6.81% and a quarterly performance of 8.06%, while its annual performance rate touched 37.41%.
-The volatility ratio for the week stands at 1.10% while the volatility levels for the past 30 days are set at 1.11% for Vodafone Group Plc.
-The simple moving average for the period of the last 20 days is 4.67% for VOD stocks with a simple moving average of 21.08% for the last 200 days.
+VOD stocks went down by -8.52% for the week, with a monthly drop of -1.40% and a quarterly performance of -0.16%, while its annual performance rate touched 16.78%.
+The volatility ratio for the week stands at 2.08% while the volatility levels for the past 30 days are set at 1.34% for Vodafone Group Plc.
+The simple moving average for the period of the last 20 days is -5.06% for VOD stocks with a simple moving average of 9.45% for the last 200 days.

-Volatility was left at 1.11%, however, over the last 30 days, the volatility rate increased by 1.10%, as shares surge +6.30% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +14.29% upper at present.
+Volatility was left at 1.34%, however, over the last 30 days, the volatility rate increased by 2.08%, as shares sank -1.71% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -0.97% lower at present.

-During the last 5 trading sessions, VOD rose by +0.25%, which changed the moving average for the period of 200-days by +29.25% in comparison to the 20-day moving average, which settled at $19.40.
-In addition, Vodafone Group Plc saw 22.82% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, VOD fell by -8.52%, which changed the moving average for the period of 200-days by +19.36% in comparison to the 20-day moving average, which settled at $19.33.
+In addition, Vodafone Group Plc saw 11.47% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for VOD